estineali/J-Mort/README.md

 1. Clone project
 2. Run `yarn install` in the root directory
 3. Run `yarn ios` if you have a macbook with the iPhone emulator
-4. Else run `yarn start` and use the Expo Go app (linked above) with the QR Code .
+4. Else run `expo start` and use the Expo Go app (linked above) with the QR Code .

+### Packages
+1. React 18
+2. React Native 0.71
+3. Expo 48
+4. React Navigation `v6`
+5. OpenAI - GPT3

 ### ToDo